Monolithic vs Microservices Architecture

 Naturally, you can use completely different tech stacks for developing different microservices.
 You can choose programming languages that are suitable for respective microservices.

 You design microservices around business domains.
-Each microservices should cater to one set of functionalities.
+Each microservice should cater to one set of functionalities.
 You need to avoid cross-cutting concerns when designing microservices.

 It naturally follows that you will add a new feature to one microservice only.
 You need the involvement of developers working on that microservice only.
 Development, testing, and deployment efforts should concentrate on that service alone.